sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Enter the name and other details for the new processor.

 Then provide details for the various fields of the new processors.
-These fields would appear in the process dialog when used in the workflow editor.
+These fields would appear in the processor dialog when used in the workflow editor.

 .. figure:: ../_assets/developer-guide/processor_editor.PNG
    :alt: Custom Processor